andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 ```

-`stride`: stride is the distance in both rows and columns between applications of the convolution filter, a stride of 1 means that the kernel will move 1 column and 1 row in different applications
+`stride`: is the distance in both rows and columns between applications of the convolution filter, a stride equal to one

 `padding`:

-`bias`: refers to the inclusion of a bias unit that will be trained alongside the weights of the convolution filter, we leave that one for now
+`bias`: refers to the inclusion of a bias unit that will be trained alongside the weights of the convolution filter

 `@script`